-This paper examines if financial bidders exploit underpricing in acquisitions.
-To separate standalone firm revaluation from market valuation related to envisioned acquisition, we study acquisition bids that fail to complete.
-By estimating market reaction from bid offer to bid failure, we find a 30percent cumulative abnormal return to firms that are targeted by financial bidders and subject to severe information asymmetry.
-This revaluation effect does not revert to prior-bid price level, suggesting that mispricing is a relevant acquisition motive by financial bidders and, in some cases, the ripped benefits can be substantial.
-We compare the results to the market reactions around fail bids by strategic bidders and find that strategic bidders fall short to reap this advantage.
-It seems that financial bidders are specialized or more skilled in identifying and exploiting mispricing opportunities.
-We perform a battery of tests that confirm the robustness of our findings.
+This paper examines if financial bidders exploit underpricing as a motive in acquisitions.
+To this end, we study acquisition bids that fail to complete.
+Any revaluation remaining after failure should be unrelated to the value creation envisioned by the acquisition attempt and could be driven by underpricing.
+We compute the market reaction from bid offer to bid failure, and we find a 30-percent cumulative abnormal return to firms that are targeted by financial bidders and subject to severe information asymmetry.
+This revaluation effect does not revert to prior-bid price level.
+After a battery of tests, we interpret this finding as suggesting that mispricing is a relevant acquisition motive for financial bidders and, in some cases, the ripped benefits can be substantial.
+We compare these results to revaluation effects around failed bids issued by strategic bidders.
+We find that strategic bidders have other motives behind acquisitions and fall short to reap underpricing as a driver in choosing target firms.
+Overall, our results indicate that financial bidders seem to specialize or are more skilled in identifying and exploiting mispricing opportunities.
 This paper successfully tackles a long-standing empirical challenge to separate value-selection versus value-creation motives for acquisitions and provides evidence that one of the motives for financial investors to acquire firms is to benefit from mispricing.